-Connecture, Inc. In 2015, we received health care premium payments from Connecture of approximately \$619,000, under which arrangement the premiums charged and benefits provided are comparable to those extended to our other non-affiliated customers.
+Health Insurance Customers.
+In 2016, we received health care premium payments from certain customers with whom one of our current directors or a relative of that director has a relationship.
+Under each such arrangement, the premiums charged and benefits provided are comparable to those extended to our other non-affiliated customers.
+The following relationships were included in this review: